Distributed Systems

 Submission

-We will use the following files from your code repository for grading: raft/raft.go.
+We will use the following files from your remote repository for grading: raft1/raft.go.

 Please see lab submission.